Accurate and Scalable Stochastic Gaussian Process Regression via Learnable Coreset-based Variational Inference: CORESET BASED VARIATIONAL POSTERIOR GAUSSIAN PROCESS (CVGP)

-We use Bayesian coreset principles to derive a tempered, sparse approximation to the true $\gp$ posterior for stochastic variational $\gp$ inference.
-Bayesian coresets search for multiple samples from a smaller data subset that can, via weighted log-likelihoods, approximate otherwise hard to compute posterior distributions~\citep{huggins2016coresets, campbell2018bayesian, campbell2019automated, j-jubran2019,zhang2021bayesian}.
+We use Bayesian coreset principles to derive an sparse approximation to the true $\gp$ posterior that is learnable via \textit{stochastic} variational inference.

+Bayesian coresets search for samples from a smaller data subset that can, via weighted likelihoods, approximate otherwise hard to compute posterior distributions~\citep{huggins2016coresets, campbell2018bayesian, campbell2019automated, j-jubran2019}.
+From an optimization perspective, Bayesian coresets can also be understood as a set of \textit{learnable} (observed or unobserved) points selected to minimize some divergence to a distribution of interest~\citep{ manousakas2020bayesian, manousakas2022black}.
-We posit a coreset-based tempered posterior inspired by this framework: we search for a smaller subset of \emph{pseudo-inputs} $\XbC=\{\xb_1, \cdots, \xb_C\}$, and \emph{pseudo-observations} $\ybC=\{y_1, \cdots, y_C\}$, that if reweighted appropriately with parameters $\betabC=(\beta_{1}, \cdots, \beta_C)$, can approximate the $\gp$ posterior of interest.
-Contrary to standard Bayesian coreset methodology, the proposed coreset tuple $\{\XbC, \ybC \}$ is composed by \emph{learnable pseudo-points} in the input-output data space, but are not restricted to the observed empirical data.

-We define a coreset-based, variational tempered posterior distribution for $\gp$s (CVTGP), which obeys the $\gp$ prior-conditional and it's inductive biases, as detailed in Section~\ref{ssec:cvtgp_coreset_posterior}.
-We learn the coreset-based tempered posterior that best approximates the $\gp$ posterior for efficient and scalable inference, by formulating a variational lower-bound objective that is amenable to its stochastic maximization (see Section~\ref{ssec:cvtgp_lowerbound}).
+Inspired by such framework, we posit a coreset-based, variational posterior distribution for $\gp$s (CVGP): \ie we learn a small subset of \emph{pseudo-inputs} $\XbC=\{\xb_1, \cdots, \xb_M\}$, and \emph{pseudo-observations} $\ybC=\{y_1, \cdots, y_M\}$, that if reweighted appropriately with parameters $\betabC=(\beta_{1}, \cdots, \beta_M)$, approximate the $\gp$ posterior accurately.
+Contrary to standard Bayesian coreset methodology, the coreset tuple $\{\XbC, \ybC \}$ is composed by \emph{learnable pseudo-points} in the input-output data space ---not restricted to the observed empirical data.
+For accurate approximation of the posterior, and inspired by ~\citet{titsias2009variational}'s optimal solution, we ensure that CVGP's posterior obeys the $\gp$ prior-conditional and it's inductive biases (see Section~\ref{ssec:cvtgp_coreset_posterior}).
+We learn the CVGP posterior by formulating a variational lower-bound objective that is amenable to its stochastic maximization (see Section~\ref{ssec:cvtgp_lowerbound}).

-We derive CVTGP's coreset-based tempered posterior and the log-marginal likelihood's variational lower-bound from the function-space view of $\gp$s ---the interested reader can find the complementary weight-space derivation in Appendix Section~\ref{assec:cvtgp_weightspace}.
-Independently of the route taken, the attained variational lower-bounds are identical, yet the weight- and function-space coreset-based variational posteriors enable complementary understanding of CVTGP's inference and posterior explanations, which we discuss in detail in Section~\ref{ssec:cvtgp_inference}.